pascoalf/Meta_Microbial-Workshop-2024/README.md

 + Run `pip install notebook` to install jupyter notebook.
 + Run `jupyter notebook` to open jupyter notebook.

+An additional package required for the HandsOn in Metagenomics is `BioPython`.
+To install it, run `pip install biopython`.

 # Access to the virtual machine - Instructions